MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 These Tests are written to ensure a requirement is met.
 You can execute these tests on a given resource and validate if a specified configuration was applied.

 Acceptance Tests should be written in a way that they can be executed in different stages.
-An acceptance tests should be small enough to validate a requirement.
+An acceptance tests should be small enough to validate a specific requirement.
-So these kind of tests can be executed inside the integration test, e2e test and especially after a release.
+These kind of tests can be executed during integration, e2e test and especially after a release.

 ### Smoke Tests

-Using the specification defined in form of multiple acceptance tests.
+Using the specification defined in form of a acceptance tests.
-These tests can also be used for exploration testing or `smoke testing` on previously deployed resources.
+Multiple tests cases can be used combined for exploration testing or `smoke testing` on previously deployed resources.

-That is, querying existing Azure resources and checking the properties against certain requirements or specifications, which are implemented as tests in the acceptance test.
+That is, querying for existing Azure resources and checking the properties against certain requirements or specifications, which are implemented as acceptance tests.
 Smoke tests are usually executed against a black box system to validate and check the state and behavior.
 Using smoke tests against Azure resources will ensure general requirements of resources are met.